uptechteam/ios-cookbook/ui-tests.md

     override func setUp() {
         super.setUp()

-        // We set this property to false to end test execution as soon as a failure occurs, main reason is UI tests are slower than the unit tests and we don't want to wait to find out we have a problem. continueAfterFailure = false
+        // * We set this property to false to end test execution as soon
+        // as a failure occurs, main reason is UI tests are slower than the
+        // unit tests and we don't want to wait to find out we have a problem. continueAfterFailure = false

         app = XCUIApplication()

-        // Here we pass launch arguments to `didFinishLaunchingWithOptions` in our AppDelegate.
-This is the only place where we can communicate with the app in UI tests since it is black-boxed, so we need to do the setup here. app.launchArguments.append(contentsOf: ["CLEAN_STORAGE", "ALPHA_ENV", "STUB_REQUESTS"])
+        // * Here we pass launch arguments to `didFinishLaunchingWithOptions`
+        // in our AppDelegate.
+This is the only place where we can communicate
+        // with the app in UI tests since it is black-boxed, so we need to do
+        // the setup here.
+        app.launchArguments.append(contentsOf: ["CLEAN_STORAGE", "ALPHA_ENV", "STUB_REQUESTS"])
     }

     func testSignup() {
-        app.launch()
+        // * We launch to app to start testing.
+This is the most time consuming step
+        // so we will combine all 3 tests and do them in one launch. app.launch()

+        // * Preparing the views that we will check later if they exist
-        let landing = app.otherElements["Landing View"]
+        // let landingView = app.otherElements["LandingView"]
-        let signup = app.otherElements["Signup Card View"]
+        // let signupView = app.otherElements["SignupCardView"]
-        let signupLoadingView = app.otherElements["SignupLoadingView"]
+        // let signupLoadingView = app.otherElements["SignupLoadingView"]

         // Test Closing with Close Button
         app.openSignupScreen()
+        // * This was added as an extension to `XCUIApplication` because it is
+        // used a lot of times.
+We need to navigate to the view we want to test.

-        XCTAssert(signup.waitForExistence(timeout: 5))
+        XCTAssert(signupView.waitForExistence(timeout: 5))

-        let closeButton = app.buttons["Signup Card Close Button"] closeButton.tap()
+        // * Here we use .waitForExistence method to see if it appeared.

+        // * Then we find the close button and tap on it to see if view is dismissed. let closeButton = app.buttons["SignupCardCloseButton"]
+        closeButton.tap() // * Here we use tap method of XCUIElement.

-        XCTAssert(landing.waitForExistence(timeout: 5))
+        XCTAssert(landingView.waitForExistence(timeout: 5))
+        // * We use waitForExistence method to see if landingView is visible after
+        // dismissing SignupCardView

         // Test Closing with Swipe
-        app.openSignupScreen()
+        app.openSignupScreen() // * Starting to test the other

         signup.swipeDown()
+        // * Here we use swipeDown method of XCUIElement, which sends a swipe-down
+        // gesture to our top view!
+One of the coolest things that UI testing tools
+        // allow us to do is using gestures.

-        XCTAssert(landing.waitForExistence(timeout: 5))
+        XCTAssert(landingView.waitForExistence(timeout: 5))

         // Test signing up
         app.openSignupScreen()

         XCTAssert(signup.waitForExistence(timeout: 5))

+        // * Here we are trying to get textfield inside another view, we know that
-        let emailField = app.otherElements["SignupEmailFieldContainer"].otherElements.firstMatch
+        // it is the first subview of the container view so we use .firstMatch let emailField = app.otherElements["SignupEmailFieldContainer"].otherElements.firstMatch
         let passwordField = app.otherElements["SignupPasswordFieldContainer"].otherElements.firstMatch

-        emailField.clearAndEnterText(text: "new.account@aspiration.com")
+        // * And we use the method we added in XCUIElement extension to clear
+        // old text(if there was any) and enter the new text. emailField.clearAndEnterText(text: "new.account@mail.com")
         passwordField.clearAndEnterText(text: "password123")

         app.buttons["SignupButton"].tap()